View our photo gallery

 Do Steel Roofs Rust?

 So, do steel roofs rust?
 The short and sweet answer is yes.
-Steel rusts, especially when exposed to weather conditions over a long period of time.
+Steel rusts, especially when exposed to weather conditions over a long period.

 It's not unusual for homeowners to spend more time picking out the color for a new metal roof than they spend thinking about the substrate of the steel.
 And admittedly, it isn't nearly as much fun!
 But the reality is that the substrate is essential to the life expectancy and long-term aesthetic performance of any roof.
-Consequently, homeowners focusing more on color than substrate choices are often faced with premature rusting and find themselves stuck with a roof that needs replacement much quicker than expected.
+Therefore, homeowners focusing more on color than substrate choices often face premature rusting and find themselves stuck with a roof that needs replacement much quicker than expected.

-But even with Galvalume life-expectancy potentially spanning six decades, some homeowners still consider galvanized substrates instead.
-For these folks, it's important to understand that higher amounts of zinc offer greater protection against panel corrosion.
+Galvanized substrates are coated with zinc alloy to protect against corrosion.
+The effectiveness of the coating depends on the amount of zinc.
+Generally, panels with a higher percentage of zinc provide enhanced protection.
 Two commonly used Galvanized substrates are designated as G100 and G60.
 These designations relate to the total amount of zinc on both sides of the panel surfaces.
-G100 contains 1.0 ounce of zinc for every one square foot of panel, while G60 substrates contain 0.6 ounces of zinc.
+G100 contains 1.0 ounce of zinc for every square foot of panel, while G60 substrates contain 0.6 ounces of zinc.
 It's important to realize that a G100 substrate contains 66% more protective zinc than a G60 substrate.
 This difference directly impacts how long the roof will last.
 As a result, G60 substrates simply do not provide the longevity and performance expected by most homeowners.
 Yet, G60 substrates are widely available.
 For the uneducated consumer, it’s an easy mistake to make and one that likely leads to a metal roof with accelerated rusting and failure.

 metal-roof-substrate-testing